lexnapoles/Dynamic-Quiz/README.md

 # Dynamic-Quiz

-First project in the JavaScript study guide: [How to Learn JavaScript Properly](http://javascriptissexy.com/how-to-learn-javascript-properly/)
+Project for the JavaScript study guide: [How to Learn JavaScript Properly](http://javascriptissexy.com/how-to-learn-javascript-properly/)

-It is a simple quiz that has radio button choices, and it will show the user her score upon completion.
+The application is a simple web with several quizzes, organized in tabs, and allows users to log in and out (though it is very primitive).

+Each quiz has radio button choices with questions pulled from a json file.
+The user can go back and forth between questions and change the choice picked, as well as know its score upon completion, independently for each tab.

+The quizzes can be added dynamically to the application given a json file.